ESI Funds Open Data Platform

 The eleven main "Thematic Objectives" represent the high level objectives for the ESI Funds that contribute to the EU objectives of smart, sustainable and inclusive growth and around which the programmes frame their investment plans.
 Depending on the ESI Fund there are more detailed lists of objectives and spending areas.

-For the ERDF/Cohesion Fund and ESF/YEI the most detailed level on the planned investments are available from the information in the categorisation system.
-The 2014-2020 categorisation data is available on the "Data for Researchers page".
+For instance, for the ERDF/Cohesion Fund and ESF/YEI the most detailed information available on the planned investments come from the "categorisation" data.

 2.4 Where can I find data on the EU amounts dedicated to addressing climate change (climate tracking)?